 - number of refugees and displaced persons as a percentage of the population

-- relations with neighboring countries
+- relations with neighbouring countries

 - level of perceived criminality in society

 The ranking indicators determine whether it is safe for people to live and work peacefully in any given country but rating the above indicators, and more.